Announcing Your Surrogacy News: A Word of Advice

 Most surrogates will choose to go public with their news well before they’re pregnant.
 This can be beneficial for many reasons.
 First, it allows the people closest to you the luxury of time.
-They’ll be able to thoughtfully consider the incredible gift that you’re giving, and come up with any questions they may have for you about the process, well in advance of the birth.
-You’ll also be able to gather support for the time that you’re on hormone therapy.
-While not typically difficult for most women, it can be helpful if those around you understand why your mood may be a bit off during this time.
+They’ll be able to thoughtfully consider the incredible gift that you’re giving, and they’ll have time to come up with any questions they may have for you about the process.
+You’ll also be able to gather support for the time that you’re on hormone therapy, and it can be helpful if those around you understand why your mood may be a bit off during this time.

 Other surrogates choose to wait until about halfway through their pregnancy to share the news of their surrogacy.
 This allows them some privacy from invasive questions and safeguards them against having to tell friends or family about a potential early pregnancy loss.
 By waiting until the midway point of your pregnancy, you ensure a bit of peace and privacy for your family.

 When it comes to telling your boss, delayed sharing allows you to keep the secret a bit longer in the sad possibility of an early miscarriage.
 Some women also feel as though their bosses would not allow time away from work for important surrogacy appointments or procedures.
 If this is your situation, feel confident knowing you are not required to tell your boss why you’re missing work for medically related absences.

 As for your children, a handful of variables will come into play.
 Things like your children’s ages, maturity levels, and general awareness all play into choosing when it is best to tell them your surrogacy plans.
 Here’s a more in-depth look at that decision-making process.